Rish3666/mac-audio-24bit-fixer/README.md

 # mac-audio-24bit-fixer

 Auto-switches macOS audio to 24‑bit stereo and sets a preferred mic when a Bluetooth headset connects.
-Uses SwitchAudioSource and system_profiler for detection and switching [1][2][3].
+Uses SwitchAudioSource and system_profiler for detection and switching.

 ## Why